mosabami/modernize-app-ai-ready/exercises/ex-2/7-refactor-files.md

 1. Select **views.py**.
 The file displays in the right side of the Visual Studio Code window.

-1. Delete all code between the following region markers in the code (around lines 309 - 332):
+1. Manually delete all code between the following region markers in the code (around lines 309 - 332):
     ```
     #region -------- FRONTEND API ENDPOINTS --------
     #endregion -------- FRONTEND API ENDPOINTS --------